lmcrean/Crocodile-Kingdom/README.md

 # 1. UX Development Planes

-The 5 UX development planes are for the purpose of explaining the process of building the website.
+The 5 UX development planes were used as an efficient framework for documenting the project.
+ - The Strategy plane xxxxxxxxxxxxxxxxx
+ - The Scope plane xxxxxxxxxxxx
+ - The Structure plane xxxxxxxxxxxxxx
+ - The Skeleton plane xxxxxxxxxxxxxxx
+ - The Surface plane xxxxxxxxxxxxxxxxx

 ## 1.1.
 Strategy Plane